-14. Sam's Point to Berme Road (Port Ben)
+Section 14: Sam's Point to Port Ben Road

-The Long Path enters the northern Shawangunks near Lake Maratanza in Sam’s Point Preserve, which is part of Minnewaska State Park Preserve.
+The Long Path enters the northern Shawangunks near Lake Maratanza in the Sam’s Point Area of Minnewaska State Park Preserve.
 The northern Shawangunks are one of New York's most popular scenic destinations.
 Capped by a hard, white conglomerate, the Shawangunks form a long mountain ridge with gently dipping slopes along the surface of the conglomerate, that give way suddenly to great white cliffs.
 A favored spot for rock climbers from all over the northeastern US, the cliffs provide wonderful views of forested and farmed land in the valley below.
 In addition, the many miles of carriageways provide unparalleled mountain biking and cross-country skiing opportunities.
 The trail passes by one of the Shawangunk's finest waterfalls: Verkeerder Kill Falls.
-The trail follows the Verkeerder Kill Falls Trail (LP Aqua), High Point Trail (red) and Berrypicker Trail (blue), all with numerous views, on its way north to the Mine Hole Trail and spectacular views of the Catskills.
+The trail follows the Verkeerder Kill Falls Footpath (LP Aqua), High Point Footpath (red) and Berrypicker Footpath (blue), all with numerous views, on its way north to the Mine Hole Footpath and spectacular views of the Catskills.

-There is no camping allowed in this section, but at mile 8.05 it is only 0.6 miles west to DEC land - Witch’s Hole - where camping is allowed.
+There is no camping allowed in this section, but at mile 8.05 it is only 0.6 mile west to DEC land (Witch’s Hole Multiple Use Area), where camping is allowed.

-0.00 The Long Path turns left near the Sam's Point visitor center parking lot and follows the road that loops around Lake Maratanza.
-(From the parking lot, turn right on the loop road.)
+0.00 The Long Path turns left near the Sam's Point visitor center parking lot and follows Loop Road East toward Lake Maratanza.
+(From the parking lot, turn right onto the loop road).

-0.50 The Long Path passes under the cliffs of Sam's Point on the left and comes to a spectacular view to the right.
+0.50 Pass the Lenape Steps and cliffs of Sam's Point on the left and come to a spectacular view to the right.
 From here you can see south along the ridge to High Point, New Jersey.
 You can also see across the Wallkill Valley to the Hudson Highlands to the south and east.
 After the view, the trail turns left and ascends along the road to the top of the cliffs.

 0.60 To the left is a road that leads a short distance to Sam's Point.
 It is worth the detour as the view is even better than along the road.
 Here you are high enough to see above the high point of Cragsmoor and can see west as well as south and east.
 Just to the west of the ridge and ten miles south is Basha Kill Wildlife Management Area.
 On a clear day, you can see all the way into New Jersey and Pennsylvania.
 The Long Path continues straight ahead on the road, passing through a dense pitch pine forest.

 1.25 The trail gradually turns left and goes through an open area covered with blueberry bushes.
-There are continuous views north towards Mud Pond and Minnewaska State Park with Gertrude's Nose and Castle Point prominent on the skyline.
+There are continuous views north toward Mud Pond, with Gertrude's Nose and Castle Point prominent on the skyline.

-1.45 The trail enters a denser forest of pitch pine and blueberry.
+1.45 Enter a denser forest of pitch pine and blueberry.

-1.65 The trail enters a hardwood forest with a stream running through the middle.
-Here a highly unusual stand of birch is found in the middle of the pitch pine and blueberry woods.
+1.65 Enter a hardwood forest with a stream running through the middle.
+A highly unusual stand of birch is found in the middle of the pitch pine and blueberry woods.

-1.75 The trail exits the hardwood forest and reemerges in the pitch pine and blueberry scrub.
-Again there are views towards Minnewaska State Park.
+1.75 Exit the hardwood forest and reemerge in the pitch pine and blueberry scrub.
+Again, there are views to the north.

 2.00 The Long Path intersects the old trail that once ran from Lake Maratanza to Verkeerder Kill Falls.
-The trail left to Lake Maratanza is now closed.
-The Long Path turns right and follows the other branch of the old trail as it descends towards the falls.
-The forest gradually changes from one of pitch pine and blueberry to a hardwood forest.
+The trail left to Lake Maratanza is now closed and may not be obvious.
+The Long Path turns right and follows the other branch of the old trail as it descends toward the falls.
+The forest gradually changes from pitch pine and blueberry to a hardwood forest.

-2.85 The trail crosses Verkeerder Kill.
+2.85 Cross Verkeerder Kill.
 There are several channels and the crossing may be difficult in times of high water.

-2.90 The trail reaches an intersection.
-To the right, a path leads in one hundred feet to a spectacular overlook above Verkeerder Kill Falls.
+2.90 Reach an intersection with a path on the right that leads in one hundred feet to a spectacular overlook above Verkeerder Kill Falls.
 Be careful here, as a misstep will send you plunging to the base of the falls 100 feet below.
 Please do not proceed past the overlook as the landowner has closed the trail beyond this point.
 The falls and the overlook are on private property.
 The landowner has graciously allowed us access to the falls, so please respect his rights and keep the area as you found it.
-The Long Path turns left back at the intersection and begins to climb to the top of another ridge.
-The climb is gradual at first, then steep.
+The Long Path turns left (north) back at the intersection and begins to climb to the top of another ridge.
+The climb is gradual at first, but soon turns steep.

 3.10 The climb becomes gentler as it gains the ridge crest.
 After a viewpoint to the left on a conglomerate shelf, the trail turns away from the edge and passes through an area covered with blueberry bushes and small trees.

-3.20 The Long Path reaches open slab.
-There is an intersection with the High Point Trail (red) and the Scenic Trail (lavender).
-The Scenic Trail, co-blazed with blue SRT markers, follows the previous Long Path route to Mud Pond, 0.6 miles away.
-The Long Path turns left on the High Point Trail, which is co-blazed with aqua LP disks.
+3.20 The Long Path reaches open slab and an intersection with the High Point Footpath (red) and Scenic Trail Footpath (purple).
+The Scenic Trail Footpath, co-blazed with blue SRT markers, follows the previous Long Path route to Mud Pond, 0.6 mile away.
+The Long Path turns left onto the High Point Footpath, which is co-blazed with aqua LP disks.

-3.55 The trail reaches the first of several fine view points as it continues north along the rim of a ravine, passing alternatingly over slab rock and through blueberry and pine pitch scrub.
+3.55 Reach the first of several fine viewpoints, as the trail continues north along the rim of a ravine, passing alternatingly over slab rock and through blueberry and pine pitch scrub.

-4.40 The trail crosses the first of several small seasonal streams as it continues along the rim of the bowl.
+4.40 Cross the first of several small seasonal streams and continue along the rim of the bowl.

 5.15 An unmarked trail (Cut-off Trail) on the left leads to the High Point Carriage Road.

-5.35 The trail reaches High Point which affords a panoramic view of the Catskills, Mohonk, Minnewaska, and the Hudson Highlands, with the southern Shawangunks hidden behind Sam's Point.
+5.35 Reach High Point, which affords a panoramic view of the Catskills, Mohonk, Minnewaska, and the Hudson Highlands, with the southern Shawangunks hidden behind Sam's Point.

-5.70 The trail reaches the Berrypicker Trail (blue), which is co-blazed with LP disks.
-The red-blazed High Point Trail turns left and descends to reach the High Point Carriage Road in about a tenth of a mile.
-The Berrypicker Trail and Long Path continue straight ahead for about 150 feet to a fantastic view point overlooking the Rondout Valley and all of the Catskills north of there.
+5.70 Reach junction with the Berrypicker Footpath (blue), which is co-blazed with LP disks.
+The red-blazed High Point Footpath turns left and descends to reach the High Point Carriage Road in about a tenth of a mile.
+The Berrypicker Footpath and Long Path continue straight ahead for about 150 feet to a fantastic viewpoint overlooking the Rondout Valley and all of the Catskills north of there.
 This was the site of a fire tower of which the anchors are still visible.
-The Berrypicker Trail and Long Path turn right at the view point.
-This section passes through typical pine barren forest, over slab rock, and along many fine view points.
+The Berrypicker Footpath and Long Path turn right at the view point.
+This section passes through typical pine barren forest, over slab rock, and along many fine viewpoints.